 With heaps of baby boomers heading for retirement, leaving an immense (skill) gap behind, succession planning has never been as crucial for organizations as it is now.

-Companies like Ascendify provide a smart talent platform infused with machine learning that has information at the ready about any candidate in the talent pipeline.
+Companies like Ascendify or Kahuna provide a smart talent platform infused with machine learning that has information at the ready about any candidate in the talent pipeline, or even about your current employees.
 It even enables you to estimate the time and cost to both hire and get the new employee up to speed.

 Algorithm bias – the biggest pitfall of machine learning